pingcap/tidb/docs/design/TEMPLATE.md

 ### Scenario Tests

-It's used to ensure this feature works as expected in some common scenarios
+It's used to ensure this feature works as expected in some common scenarios.

 ### Compatibility Tests